omkaracharya/AgileBot/Report/REPORT.md

 We have proposed a AgileBot as a solution to solve this problem.
 AgileBot is a SlackBot that interfaces with Project planning tool Rally and GitHub.
 AgileBot solves three major use cases:

-a.
-Auto assigns the unassigned bugs to the best engineer based on his workload.
+* Auto assigns the unassigned bugs to the best engineer based on his workload.

-b.
-Auto assigns the point to the user stories and assigns the user stories to the 'best' engineer after taking into consideration various heuristics.
+* Auto assigns the point to the user stories and assigns the user stories to the 'best' engineer after taking into consideration various heuristics.

-c.
-User can request for his status.
+* User can request for his status.
 AgileBot will process the user's commit logs and returns his current status.

-**2. Primary features and screenshots..**
+#### 2. Primary features and screenshots

 AgileBot provides 3 major features
 1. Story Assignment